argerrard/recipes/README.md

 # TO-DO:
 * Add support for optional nutrition fields when adding ingredients
 * Paginate fetched ingredient results
-* Change IngredientList so user can only edit and delete ingredients belonging to them
+* Change IngredientList so edit and delete buttons are only shown to users with the ability to do the actions
+* Add sign-up functionality
+* Add validation to login